Automotive Service Management Degree

 Upon graduation, students have the skills required to secure positions as assistant service manager, parts and service consultant, service advisor, service manager, and general manager.

-As part of program requirements, both degree and certificate students must take at least two Automotive Service Excellence (ASE) national certification exams each spring, usually administered the first week in May.
-The cost of each exam is $95.
+As part of program requirements, students must take at least two Automotive Service Excellence (ASE) national certification exams each spring, usually administered in May.

 |Liberal Arts Elective||3||0||3|